 Ways to Give

-Cash Contributions can be given in a variety of ways—by check, credit card, or electronic funds transfer (EFT) from your bank account.
+Cash Contributions can be given in a variety of ways: by check, credit card, or electronic funds transfer (EFT) from your bank account.
 You can give securely online today and set up a schedule for regular giving with a method and frequency that works for you.
-You may also send a check to ACSI, Attn: Development, 731 Chapel Hills Drive, Colorado Springs, CO 80920.
+You may also send a check to ACSI, Attn: Education Foundation, 731 Chapel Hills Drive, Colorado Springs, CO 80920.

 Gifts of Appreciated Assets